Math 140A - Notes

 13

-Of course 26x + 54 = 0 also corresponds to the same rational number!
+Of course the equation 26x + 54 = 0 also corresponds to the same rational number!

-Extending this process, we might consider higher degree polynomials.
+Extending this process naturally leads us to consider higher degree polynomials.

 3